madetech/blog/posts/tdd_rspec.md

 it { is_expected.to include('Apple') }
 ```

+Try and keep the assertions as simple and as minimal as possible.
+If you find yourself writing a lot of assertions in a single context, perhaps try breaking them out into a separate context.

 ***

-With the various rspec helpers, it helps you to be more disciplined in writing well structured tests that read better, while remaining focused on smaller pieces of functionallity.
+With the various rspec helpers on offer, you're able to be more disciplined in writing well structured tests, that read better, while remaining focused on small pieces of functionallity.
+Consider the readability at all times, as your tests often turn out to be great documentation for others.